 The best thing about Wrike is that you and your team can keep track of real-time progress and generate custom reports.
 The solution offers project and team level reporting feature basically allows you to check your team’s efforts anywhere and anytime you want.

 Wrike has a customizable dashboard that has your tasks and projects all laid out in one clean flow and you can check all your upcoming tasks easily.
 You can use your messaging interface to add people to your projects or folders in one tab, making it all the easier.

-Different from other IM out there, Rocketbots isn’t an Instant Messenger; instead, it is a conversational management tool that utilizes the channels of your users and combines them into one CRM.
-Simply put, with only one platform, they can connect user’s profiles from all different channels, including Wechat, Wechat Work, Facebook Workplace, Facebook Messenger and Slack.
+Different from other IM out there, Rocketbots is instant messaging for business; a conversational messaging tool that utilizes the channels of your users and combines them into one CRM.
+Simply put, with only one platform, they can connect user’s profiles from all different channels, including WeChat, WeChat Work, Facebook Workplace, Facebook Messenger and Slack.